rbontekoe/llm/docs/src/chapter3.md

 ## Step 2: Create a directory `~/Test_Ed`, and clone Ed Donner's repo.

-You will need a copy of Ed Donner's repository. with the notebook file.
-The notebook file can be uploaded to the MiniConda container and, so you can work with the notebooks.
+You will need a copy of Ed Donner's repository, with the notebook files.
+A notebook file can be uploaded to the MiniConda container and, so you can work with the notebooks.

 |Step        | Action      |
 |:---------- | :---------- |